Sequoia/sequoia.github.com/_content/posts/minimum-proposal-stage-npm-part-2.md

 3. Allow those who prioritize stability to *opt-out* of using experimental language features
 4. Give frazzled, overwhelmed users a bit of solid ground to stand on in the Churning Sea of JavaScript
 5. Make JavaScript look a bit less scary to enterprise organizations

+Please let me know what you think with a comment (below) or [on hackernews](https://news.ycombinator.com/item?id=13775534).